aurelia/store/doc/article/en-US/aurelia-store-plugin.md

 </code-listing>

 > Info
-> You dont't have to use async/await but it's highly recommended to use it for better readability whenever you can.
+> You don't have to use async/await but it's highly recommended to use it for better readability whenever you can.

 ## Dispatching actions